Raiders begin post-Jon Gruden era with 34-24 win at Denver - KRDO

 But the Raiders didn’t seem one bit bothered by the chaos as they moved into a tie atop the AFC West with the Chargers, who were throttled 34-6 by Baltimore.

-Crosby was in on five sacks, one of which came just before halftime, right after the Raiders took a 17-7 lead on Carr’s 31-yard touchdown toss to running back Kenyon Drake.
-Linebacker Alexander Johnson never turned his head as Drake hauled in the pass and tiptoed down the Raiders sideline, capping a five-play 82-yard drive that took just 31 seconds.
+Crosby was in on five sacks, one of which came just before halftime, right after the Raiders took a 17-7 lead on Carr’s 31-yard touchdown toss to running back Kenyon Drake when linebacker Alexander Johnson never turned his head.
+Drake hauled in the pass and tiptoed down the Raiders sideline, capping a five-play 82-yard drive that took all of 31 seconds.

+“In this business there’s always crazy things going on, especially with the Raiders,” Crosby said.
+“There’s no mistake about it.
+Ever since I got here there’s always things going on.
+These guys we have in this building are resilient, from the coaching staff to the players to the trainers, everybody has a positive outlook on this organization.

+“Everyone’s talking, ‘What are the Raiders going to do?
+Is the season over?’
+We’ve heard all of it.
+For us to have a great week of practice and go out there and play good football, it’s a testament to all these guys in the locker room.”

-Drake’s 18-yard touchdown run made it 24-7 in the third quarter, essentially ending any doubt Bisaccia’s head coaching debut after spending two decades as a special teams coordinator would be a success.
+Drake’s 18-yard touchdown run made it 24-7 in the third quarter, essentially ending any doubt the Raiders weren’t going to let Gruden’s downfall take them down with him.

 Las Vegas opened the scoring on a 48-yard pass from Carr to Henry Ruggs III, who sped past cornerback Ronald Darby, playing for the first time since pulling a hamstring in the opener.
 The Raiders failed to score on their first possession in the previous 11 games for the longest active drought in the NFL.